chauff/cse1500-web-transcripts/Lecture-http.md

 ![Browser built-in web dev tools](img/L1-devtools.png)

-You can see above that the resource initially requested (`/`, i.e. the page residing at the URL https://www.tudelft.nl/) links to a myriad of additional web resources, which are then automatically requested by the web browser, leading to a **cascade of resource requests** (31 to be exact).
+:point_up: You can see that the resource initially requested (`/`, i.e. the page residing at the URL https://www.tudelft.nl/) links to a myriad of additional web resources, which are then automatically requested by the web browser, leading to a **cascade of resource requests** (31 to be exact).
 Another vital piece of information when developing resource-intensive web applications is the [timing information](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor/request_details) (broken down into different stages) available for each http request.
 It allows us to identify resources that are (too) slow to load.
 In this example we see that it takes more than three seconds to receive a response from the server when requesting the page residing at https://www.tudelft.nl/ and nearly five seconds to complete all requests.
-This is actually not a lot of resources; head over to a site like [Volkskrant](https://www.volkskrant.nl/), [NYTimes](https://www.volkskrant.nl/) or the [Guardian](https://www.theguardian.com/international) and the cascade of resource requests - at the end a few hundred resources will have been requested.
+This is actually not a lot of resources; head over to a site like [Volkskrant](https://www.volkskrant.nl/), [NYTimes](https://www.volkskrant.nl/) or the [Guardian](https://www.theguardian.com/international) and look at the cascade of resource requests - at the end a few hundred resources will have been requested.

 Each resource is requested through an **HTTP request**.
-How exactly such a request looks like can be seen in the *Headers panel* (which appears within the Network panel) when clicking on a particular resource row:
+How exactly such a request looks like can be seen in the *Headers panel* (which appears within the Network panel) when clicking on a particular resource row :point_down: :

 ![Browser built-in web dev tools](img/L1-devtools2.png)

-Note that above the request header is neatly organized, toggle the *Raw Headers* button to see how the request and response headers look in their raw format (i.e. how the header information is transferred).
+:point_up: Note that above the request header is neatly organized, toggle the *Raw Headers* button to see how the request and response headers look in their raw format (i.e. how the header information is transferred).

 Now that you have a first idea of what HTTP messages are about, let's dive into the details!